AppImage/AppImageSpec/draft.md

 #### <a name="updateinformation"></a>Update information

 An AppImage **MAY** have update information embedded for exactly one transport mechanism.
-Currently two transport mechanisms are available, but only one may be used for each given Appimage:
+The location in which this information is stored is defined by the [image format](#image-format).
+Currently two transport mechanisms are available, but only one can be used for each given AppImage:
  * zsync
  * bintray-zsync